 In this model, the existence of a Walrasian equilibrium is guaranteed, and the set of Walrasian equilibrium price vectors form a complete lattice (Shapley and Shubik, 1972).
 In this paper, we are concerned with a verification problem.
 Suppose the seller announces a price vector, and every buyer submits his demand set, the set of all goods that give him the maximum payoff at the announced price vector.
-Then, we are concerned with the following verification questions given that the only information available is the demand set information of buyers:
+Then, we are concerned with the following verification questions given that the only information available is the demand set of each buyer:

 - 1. How can one verify if the announced price vector is a Walrasian equilibrium price vector? - 2.
-How can one verify if the announced price vector is an extreme point or an interior point in the set of Walrasian equilibrium price vectors? - 3.
-How can one verify if the announced price vector is the minimum or the maximum Walrasian equilibrium price vector?1
+How can one verify if the announced price vector is an extreme point or an interior point or the maximum or the minimum points in the set of Walrasian equilibrium price vectors?1

 To answer the first question, we show that a price vector is a Walrasian equilibrium price vector if and only if no set of goods is overdemanded and no set of goods is underdemanded at that price vector.
-Whether a set of goods is overdemanded or underdemanded can be verified using demand set information of buyers only.
+Whether a set of goods is overdemanded or underdemanded can be verified using only demand set information of buyers.
 This characterization of Walrasian equilibrium price vector is pivotal in answering the other questions.

 Concerning the second question, we show that every Walrasian equilibrium price vector is a potential of an appropriate directed graph.
 These potentials form a lattice, and we characterize the extreme points of this lattice in terms of shortest paths in the underlying directed graph.
 This characterization along with the characterization of a Walrasian equilibrium price vector enables us to characterize the extreme points of the Walrasian equilibrium price lattice.
 These characterizations also require verifications that can be done using demand set information of buyers only.
-Our characterization shows that at the extreme points of the set of Walrasian equilibrium price vectors no subset of some weakly over-demanded set of goods is weakly under-demanded and no subset of some weakly under-demanded set of goods is weakly over-demanded.
-As a corollary to this characterization, we characterize the minimum and the maximum Walrasian equilibrium price vector, and thus answer the third question.
+Our characterization shows that at the extreme points of the set of Walrasian equilibrium price vectors no subset of a weakly overdemanded set of goods is weakly underdemanded and no subset of a weakly underdemanded set of goods is weakly overdemanded.
+Similarly, we characterize the minimum and the maximum Walrasian equilibrium price vector.

-$^{^1}$ Given the lattice structure of the Walrasian equilibrium price vector space, the minimum and the maximum Walrasian price vectors are well defined.
+1 Given the complete lattice structure of the Walrasian equilibrium price vector space, the minimum and the maximum Walrasian price vectors are well defined.

 Finally, we show that a price vector is an interior point of the Walrasian equilibrium price lattice if and only if the demand set of every buyer is a singleton and no two buyers have the same good in their demand sets.
-So, by changing the valuations of a buyer by sufficiently small amount, an interior Walrasian equilibrium price vector will continue to remain a Walrasian equilibrium price vector.
-Thus, this characterization shows that the interior points are robust to small changes in valuations of buyers.
+Notice that such demand sets are minimally informative, in the sense that every buyer's demand set consists of only the good he is allocated.
+Thus, the characterization shows that the only Walrasian equilibrium price vectors where demand set of every buyer consists of the good he is allocated, are the interior Walrasian equilibrium price vectors.
 However, the interior of the Walrasian equilibrium price lattice may be empty.
-We show that an interior Walrasian equilibrium price vector exists if and only if there is a unique efficient allocation and the number of buyers is more than the number of goods.
+We show that an interior Walrasian equilibrium price vector exists if and only if there is a unique efficient allocation and the number of buyers exceeds the number of goods.

-In summary, we characterize the entire Walrasian equilibrium price vector set using demand set information of buyers.
+In summary, we characterize the entire Walrasian equilibrium price vector set using demand set information of buyers only.
 Further, we provide necessary and sufficient conditions for the interior of the Walrasian equilibrium price vector space to be non-empty, i.e., Walrasian equilibrium price vector space to be full-dimensional.